lumapps/design-system/demo/angularjs/components/toolbar/doc.md

 ### With contextual icon button

-A contextual icon button can be placed to the left.
+A contextual icon button can be added.

 <demo-block component="toolbar" partial="back"></demo-block>